-Choosing from one of the many types, colours and textures of vinyl flooring is only half the battle.
+Choosing from one of the many types, colours and textures of luxury vinyl flooring is only half the battle.
 An arguably more involved task awaits when it comes to fitting.
 With this in mind, here are some handy tips it's worth knowing before you lay any vinyl flooring.
 Installation will vary depending on whether you choose adhesive, self-adhesive or Click flooring, but here is a general guide of things to bear in mind - as well as some nifty tricks to help the process run more smoothly.

 First, when it comes to installation you should always follow the manufacturer's instructions for your chosen product; these can be downloaded from the relevant product page on the Flooring Megastore website.

 Working out how much flooring you might need is easier than you think.
 Checkout our handy guide for help calculating the amount.
 Remember that it's better to buy more than you need - you can always return full boxes, but colours can vary between batches so it's better to be safe than sorry.
 Plus, a few extra boxes may come in handy for repairs later.

 Good to know:

 > Transport and store cartons of tiles flat and never upright.

 > Have the right underlay for the vinyl, for example Xtrafloor is recommended with Moduleo click flooring.

 The surface beneath the floor must be sufficiently prepared in advance, to guarantee successful fitting of floor covering.
 In particular, it must be clean and dry, with a smooth surface.
 Unevenness of the subfloor in excess of 3mm over a 3m length must be levelled with an appropriate levelling compound.
 Lastly, ensure the surface is not contaminated with grease, oil or chemicals.

 > New concrete floors can take up to six months to dry completely.
 Before this it is unwise to lay vinyl flooring.